 1. Dupag Rock Formation (Luna)

 This is a cluster of jagged limestone boulders at barangay Marag.
 The boulders measure around 7 to 8 feet high.
 Climbing to the peaks presents a real challenge especially if you are not an ardent hiker.
 But surely, the thrill and the wonderful view atop will make up to that.
 Due to the rough and sharp texture of the boulders, visitors/tourists must wear proper footwear and protective gear.
-The highest peak is known as the Father Rock.
-It provides an entrancing view of the surrounding fields, valleys, forests and rivers.
+The highest peak is known as Father Rock.
+It provides an entrancing view of the surrounding fields, valleys, forests, and rivers.
 The suitable topography of Dupag rock made it a hiding place of the locals and insurgents during the wars and uprisings.
 It, therefore, plays a major historical role in the area.
 To get here, one needs to hike for some 30-45 minutes.
 Undeniably, it is now one of the most featured tourist spots of Apayao.

 2. Bayugao Falls (Luna), Apayao